A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 \subsubsection{Sequential Neural Posterior Score Estimation (SNPSE)}

-Sharrock et al.~\cite{sharrock2024sequentialneuralscoreestimation} introduce Sequential Neural Posterior Score Estimation (SNPSE), a likelihood-free inference framework that adapts conditional SDMs to solve NPE problems.
+Sharrock et al.~\cite{sharrock2024sequentialneuralscoreestimation} introduce SNPSE, which applies conditional score-based diffusion models to neural posterior estimation (NPE) in a sequential SBI framework.
 The motivation behind SNPSE is particularly aimed at improving efficiency and robustness in standard SBI settings with well-structured data.